 We're pleased to present you with this annual report on city provided drinking water.
-As in past years, we have complied with all state and federal regulations regarding water quality.
+As in past years, water quality results have met state and federal standards..
 The safety and protection of our water system continues as a top priority as we regularly implement vulnerability assessment and security measures.

 Under the guidelines provided by the U.S. Environmental Protection Agency (EPA) and the State Water Resources Control Board, Division of Drinking Water, the City of Roseville monitors and tests the drinking water from source to tap.
-Information provided in this report is for the water provided January through December 2015, and includes details about where your water comes from, what it contains, and how it compares to the standards set by the regulatory agencies.
+Information provided in this report is for the water provided January through December 2017, and includes details about where your water comes from, what it contains, and how it compares to the standards set by the regulatory agencies.